Microgaming Casinos and Software 2015

 Quite simply, Microgaming is responsible for more online slots games than any other company, with well over 640 titles being created since 1994.
 Microgaming have made plenty of classic, 3-reel slots, as well as a vastly popular range of 5-reels slots.
 Some of Microgaming’s ‘greatest hits’ include Doctor Love, Thunderstruck II and Avalon.

 A handful of Microgaming’s slots have progressive jackpots.
+End up being dauntless, try out a luck sizzling hot deluxe demo.
 The largest-ever progressive jackpot pay-out made by Microgaming was a stunning £5.88 million paid towards the end of 2015 to someone playing Mega Moolah Mega.
 Two other Microgaming slots – Major Millions and King Cashalot – have also paid out seven figure sums.

 While there’s no doubt that Microgaming has produced a great number of slots throughout its history, most of them are pretty run-of-the-mill.
 Because of this, the company caused quite a stir when it released its first 3D video slot, based on the classic CGI’d movie Jurassic Park, in 2014.

 As you’d expect, Microgaming has a vast array of table games.
 You can play ‘Baccarat’ and ‘Baccarat Gold’ and no less than eleven different versions of blackjack, all of which have very good payout percentages.
 There are six versions of roulette, plus plenty of other casino games both familiar (casino poker, craps and sic bo) and not so familiar (crown & anchor, poker pursuit and spingo).